GTA Workshop frequently asked questions

 Q: How are the points of Online Library Sessions and Securing the Human posted on my gradebook?

 A: Please confirm your completion of online sessions by checking your attendance record on Canvas.
+It takes up to two weeks to update your attendance grade on Canvas.
+If your attendance is not updated after two weeks, reach out to the course GTAs.

 Q: Should I complete all the three Online Library Sessions to satisfy the TTS requirements?